-1:15 BAPTIZED INTO MY NAME - Baptism is administered in the name of the triune God, thus in Jesus' name.
+1:15 baptized in my name - Baptism is administered in the name of the triune God, thus in Jesus' name.
 It means being buried and raised with Christ.
 The logical conclusion of the "divided Christ" mentality (cf v 13) would elevate the servants into Christ's place, though they have nothing to offer of themselves.
 (TLSB)